-Please do not dispose of the following in your red recycling bin:
+Please do not dispose of the following in your red recycling bin.

 - Christmas cards

-Put them in your black bin instead.
+Put them in your grey bin instead.

 You can continue to recycle cardboard packaging, boxes, plastic bottles, glass bottles and jars, food and drink cans in your red recycling bin.
 You can also take these items to one of the recycle bring bank sites or at Chalvey Household Waste Recycling Centre.